10 simple yet powerful ways to grow your career

 Exercise is vital for memory capacity and concentration.

-Research shows that regular exercise can help stimulate the release of a chemical called brain-derived neurotrophic factor that helps rewire memory circuits.
+Research shows that regular exercise can stimulate the release of the brain-derived neurotrophic factor.
+This chemical helps rewire memory circuits.

 The bottom line is that exercise helps improve how your brain functions.